microsoft/PartnerResources/_docs/Skilling/Developer Velocity Academy/GitHub Copilot.md

 # Developer Velocity Academy — GitHub Copilot

-> More coming soon!
-This page is under development.
-Please check regularly for updates.

 Welcome to the **Developer Velocity Academy — GitHub Copilot.**

 {% include_relative pagenav.md %}